For almost a full season, the plucky folks who help those in need

 - Chapter 170 of YuYu Hakusho confirms that everything that happened in the series was a result of King Enma's actions.
 He created falsified reports of demon crimes in the human realm, let evil demons into the human realm, and even brainwashed innocent demons for his Spirit Detectives to finish off, increasing Enma's reputation within Spirit World, since the Spirit Detectives were under his command.
 This gave Enma the authority to erect a barrier between the three realms, as supposed demon "crimes" would create the illusion that this was a righteous act, and not totalitarian, since the spirit energy unused by humans was a valuable resource to the Spirit World.

 - Pokémon Special tends to do this.
 Both good guys and bad unexpectedly show up in later arcs with gambits ahoy, but FRLG and Emerald take the cake.
 FRLG was a result of all the previous arcs while Emerald was a direct consequence of FRLG.
+For reference, Emerald was the sixth arc, and Pokemon in general rarely bothers with continuing plots across multiple games/series/whatever.

 - Happened quite a lot in Fist of the North Star.
 A few volumes after Kenshiro's Token Motivational Nemesis Shin was killed off, it is revealed that the reason why he turned on Kenshiro in the first place was because Ken's stepbrother Jagi (a later villain) persuaded him.